 So, what do you wear for headshots?
 This is a common question that can have both a simple and involved answer.
 First, it depends on who the headshot is for and how the headshot will be used.
 It also depends on the crop factor of the headshot.
+Here are some considerations.

 In some cases, a headshot might be shot from around the bellybutton up.
 This is most common in corporate settings.
 Model headshots can also commonly be shot wider.
 So now, what you consider wearing for your top is much more important.